echobind/bisonapp/README.md

 We're experts in React, React Native, Node, GraphQL, and Rails.

 If you're building a new app, your team is tackling a hard problem, or you just need help getting over the finish line, we'd love to work with you.
-[Say hello](https://echobind.com/contact) and tell us what you're working on.
+[Say hello](https://echobind.com/contact) and tell us what you're working on!

 <p align="center" style="margin-top:40px">
   <a href="https://echobind.com" target="_blank">